Home » Repayment » Student Loan Forgiveness » Does Deferment or Forbearance Time Count for Student Loan Forgiveness?

 Bottom Line

-Federal student loans can be forgiven after ten years of public service or 20 years worth of IDR payments.
-Unfortunately, there are other hoops that borrowers have to jump through.
+Federal student loans can be forgiven after ten years of public service or 20 years of IDR payments.
+Unfortunately, things don’t always go smoothly, and sometimes progress stops.

 If you are working towards student loan forgiveness but your loans are on a deferment or a forbearance, the clock is likely paused.